Park Model Homes Are Trending In a BIG Way

 “The younger buyers are seeing tiny homes on HGTV, and they’re really gaining interest because they see park model homes as something similar to tiny houses.”

-There is a significant amount of confusion in the marketplace regarding the similarities and differences between tiny houses, mobile homes and park model RV’s.
+There is a significant amount of confusion in the marketplace regarding the similarities and differences between tiny houses and park model RV’s.

 But much of the interest amounts to buyer education, which is valuable for the entire market.
 Younger buyers may be less established than their counterparts to make the purchase, for now.